-Amino acids are basically building blocks of proteins.
-This chapter includes the Physio chemical properties of Amino acids.
-Before going to the properties of amino acids, we should brush back the amino acids basic points.
-What is an Amino acids?
-Amino acids are biological organic molecules containing both an amino group(s) and a carboxyl groups(s).
+Amino acids are the basic building blocks of proteins.
+This chapter includes the physiological properties of amino acids.
+Before going to the physio chemical properties of amino acids, we should brush back on the amino acid basic points.

-The human body is made up by 20 percent protein.
-Proteins play in almost all biological processes a key role.
+The human body is made up of 20 percent protein.
+Proteins play a key role in almost all biological processes.
 Amino acids are the basis of proteins.

-This topic included the complete list of Physio chemical properties of amino acids.
+This topic included the complete list of the physiochemical properties of amino acids.

-Amino acids are generally melt at higher temperature of ten above 2000C.
+Amino acids are generally melted at a higher temperature of ten above 2000C.

 Amino acids may be sweet (Gly, Ala & Val), tasteless (Leu) or Bitter (Arg & Ile).